-Adverse developments affecting the banking industry, and resulting media coverage, have contributed to market volatility and eroded confidence in the banking system and could have a material effect on the Company's results of operations and/or stock price.
+Adverse developments affecting the banking industry, and resulting media coverage, have contributed to market volatility and regulatory scrutiny in the banking system and have negatively impacted the Company's results of operations and/or stock price, and such adverse effects on the Company could recur or continue.

-Events affecting the financial services industry, including bank failures, have resulted in decreased confidence in banks among investors, customers and counterparties, which generated significant market volatility among publicly traded bank holding companies.
-As a result, customers may choose to maintain deposits with other financial institutions or invest in higher yielding short term fixed income securities, which could adversely impact our liquidity and results of operations.
-Uncertainty and concern regarding soundness or creditworthiness of other financial institutions has been, and may be in the future, compounded by advances in technology that increase the speed at which deposits can be moved, as well as the speed and reach of media attention, including social media, and its ability to disseminate concerns or rumors, in each case potentially exacerbating liquidity concerns and market disruption within the financial services industry, and may increase the risk of a wider economic recession.
-These events have, and could continue to, adversely impact the market price and volatility of the Company's common stock.
+Adverse events affecting the financial services industry generally, including bank failures, has caused decreased confidence in the banking system among investors, customers and counterparties, which has generated market volatility among publicly traded bank holding companies.
+Uncertainty and concern regarding soundness or creditworthiness of other financial institutions has been, and may be in the future, compounded by advances in technology that increase the speed at which deposits can be moved, as well as the speed and reach of media attention, including social media, and its ability to disseminate concerns or rumors, in each case potentially exacerbating liquidity concerns and market disruption within the financial services industry.
+Such events have, and any future events could, adversely impact the market price and volatility of the Company's common stock.

-High profile bank failures and other events may also result in potentially adverse changes to laws or regulations governing banks and bank holding companies or result in the impositions of restrictions through supervisory or enforcement activities, including higher capital requirements.
+Additionally, high profile bank failures and other events affecting the banking industry have resulted in, and may continue to result in, potentially adverse changes to laws and regulations governing banks and bank holding companies or increased supervisory or enforcement activities, including higher capital requirements or FDIC insurance assessments or special assessments.
 Any of these changes could have a material impact on our business, financial condition and results of operations.